How to prepare for your first meeting with a divorce solicitor

 • Posted

-The prospect of meeting a solicitor about a divorce, separation or the dissolution of civil partnership* for the first time can feel daunting, especially for those who have never sought legal advice before.
+The prospect of meeting a solicitor about a divorce, separation or the dissolution of a civil partnership* for the first time can feel daunting, especially for those who have never sought legal advice before.

 Why do I need a divorce solicitor?

 Divorces can be complex, particularly when separating finances and/or property and deciding on child arrangements.
-Seeking advice from an experienced solicitor offers you extensive legal knowledge and advice that is tailored to your situation.
+Seeking advice from an experienced solicitor offers you extensive legal knowledge and advice tailored to your situation.
 As with many other aspects of law, a ‘one size fits all’ approach doesn’t always cut it.

 It might be tempting to seek an online ‘DIY’ divorce to cut costs and speed up the process but taking this route does not take child arrangements and finances into account.
-If there are any such issues to sort out, such as finances, it is therefore best to seek legal advice to ensure that you are protected.
+If there are any such issues to sort out, such as finances, it is best to seek legal advice to ensure that you are protected.

-A good lawyer will have the extensive legal training and experience to enable them to provide a solution that works for your circumstances and that is legally sound, avoiding the risk of any pitfalls further down the line.
+A good lawyer will have extensive legal training and experience to enable them to provide a solution that works for your circumstances and is legally sound, avoiding the risk of any pitfalls further down the line.

 What happens during the first meeting with my divorce solicitor?